 Any diet that creates a caloric deficit will aid in weight loss.
 People who do not lose weight on a ketogenic diet are likely overconsuming calories, usually from fat.
-Foods that contain fat are calorie dense.
-Things like cheese, nuts and seeds are what I usually see to be the problem.
+Foods that contain fat are calorie-dense.
+Things like cheese, nuts, and seeds are what I usually see to be the problem.
 Portion control is a real issue!
-If you have weight lose moderating your fat intake and choosing the right kinds of fats is what you should focus on.
+If you have weight loss moderating your fat intake and choosing the right kinds of fats is what you should focus on.
 Remember ketones are made from either dietary fat or body fat.

-Our bodies natural hormone patterns are set by our circadian rhythm, or the absence or presence of sunlight.
+Our body's natural hormone patterns are set by our circadian rhythm or the absence or presence of sunlight.
 When we wake in the morning our gut has been resting overnight.
 The first meal of the day is truly important when it comes to nutrient value but that does NOT mean it needs to be first thing in the morning.
-Its best to eat your meals at a similar time every day as your body starts to anticipate these meals aiding in digestion and usage of that energy.
-Most people find intermittent fasting to be a great tool in maintaining healthy weight and keeping insulin/glucose levels in check.
-Start with a 12 hour fasting window and work our way up to about 16 hours.
-That means you will eat all your calories for the day in an 8 hour window.
+It's best to eat your meals at a similar time every day as your body starts to anticipate these meals aiding in digestion and usage of that energy.
+Most people find intermittent fasting to be a great tool in maintaining a healthy weight and keeping insulin/glucose levels in check.
+Start with a 12-hour fasting window and work our way up to about 16 hours.
+That means you will eat all your calories for the day in an 8-hour window.

 What nutrients does beef provide that you can’t get from other natural sources?

 Beef is a truly nutritious food.
 There are essential nutrients found in animal foods like beef that we cannot get from plants.
-These nutrients are choline, B12, creatine, DHA, Heme Iron, Taurine, carnosine and creatine.
+These nutrients are choline, B12, creatine, DHA, Heme Iron, Taurine, and carnosine.
 Beef also provides a great source of protein and fats.

 What are your best tips to stay active during the winter months?

 When the weather gets cold you either have to bundle up or stay inside.
 If you can't brave the elements, One of the easiest ways to get extra activity in those months is by always taking the stairs!
-Stairs are an easy thing to ramp up your non exercise activity thermogenesis.
-This is called "NEAT" and it includes things like brushing your teeth, cleaning house, walking from your car and taking the stairs.
+Stairs are an easy thing to ramp up your non-exercise activity thermogenesis.
+This is called "NEAT" and it includes things like brushing your teeth, cleaning the house, walking from your car, and taking the stairs.